daniel-xyz/go-migrate-cli/README.md

 1. Download the package: `go get github.com/Flur3x/go-migrate-cli`

-2. Grepare your migration files with correct names in a folder of your choice [(Migration file format)](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md)
+2. Prepare your migration files with correct names in a folder of your choice [(Migration file format)](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md)

 3. Use it in your own appliaction: